Understanding specialist teaching method areas

 Unfortunately, no, unless you want to teach music enough to complete a specialist undergraduate degree in this field.
 That said, once you are qualified – at the discretion of your school principal – you may be able to teach ‘out of field’.
 Out-of-field teaching can be based on your interest, passion or the needs of the school, and is entirely up to your principal.

 Please note that this information is general in nature and is not specific to your circumstances.
-Please speak to an experienced student adviser to get tailored information and advice.

 *Major study is equivalent to a total of three-quarters of a year successful equivalent full-time student load (EFTSL), usually comprising sequential discipline study taken over three years.
 In most programs this equates to six units, with no more than two units at first-year level and no fewer than two units at third-year level.